Understanding cashflow

 What is cashflow?

 Without stock or staff, you may then be unable to complete sales that would bring more money into your business, creating a downward spiral.
-Profitable businesses with a full sales pipeline can fail in these circumstances, which is why cashflow is often referred to as the “life blood” of a business.
+Profitable businesses with a full sales pipeline can end up overtrading (taking on more business than they have the funds to service) and fail in these circumstances.
+This is why cashflow is often referred to as the “life blood” of a business.

 Running regular cashflow forecasts

-A cashflow forecast outlines the amounts of money that you can expect to be coming into and going out of your business in the near to mid future.
+A cashflow forecast outlines the amounts of money that you expect to come into and go out of your business in the near to mid future.
+You should be up to date on market conditions and any legal or policy changes to inform your figures to predict any potential problems.

 During periods of uncertainty or where your bills are increasing, it is important to run regular cashflow forecasts to identify any issues as early as possible, so you can determine any action you need to take.